Refinance rates with Laurel Road start at 1.89%.

 There are also other federal and state programs that offer repayment assistance or forgiveness for engineers.
 If you work in a STEM (science, technology, engineering and math) field in Maine, for instance, you may be able to get up to half of your student loan balance paid off through the Alfond Leaders student debt reduction program if you qualify.
 Other states may also offer similar programs, so look into what’s available in your area.

 Finally, you may qualify for the Teacher Loan Forgiveness Program if you opt to teach at a school that serves low-income students, instead of working as a full-time engineer.

 Even if you can’t get your debt forgiven, you can use repayment strategies that will reduce your loan balance faster than by only making the minimum payment.

 First, you might want to consider lowering your interest rate.
 Refinancing your student loans may help you secure a lower interest rate, reduce your monthly payments or both.
 Saving on interest means you’ll have more money to put toward your loans to get rid of them faster.

 If you use a private loan to refinance your federal loans, though, you will lose access to certain benefits, such as student loan forgiveness for engineers and income-driven repayment plans.
 Weigh out the pros and cons to determine if it’s the right move for you.

 After you’ve secured the best interest rate — or even if you chose not to refinance — start making payments on your loans biweekly instead of monthly.
 Biweekly or half-payments will lead to the equivalent of one full extra payment per year, helping you make a bigger dent in your student loans.

-Here’s how you pay biweekly:
+Here’s how you pay every two weeks:

 - Split your monthly payment in half.

-- Make your half payment every other week.
+- Make a half-payment every other week.

 - Read your statement online to make sure your servicer is applying them correctly.